ottoman91/ottoman91.github.io/_fin/icommit2.md

 **The Next Steps**
 {: .text-center}

-iCommit is currently being funded by the United Nations Capital Development Fund(UNCDF) for a country-wide beta run.
+miKashBoks is currently being funded by the United Nations Capital Development Fund(UNCDF) for a country-wide beta run.
 Before departing from Sierra Leone, I completed the first design sprint for unearthing findings that were then used for structuring the pilot of the platform.
 The report can be accessed